 Strengths: Short copy, easy navigation, patient stories, and awards section

 No two hospitals are the same.
 Each facility has a different vibe, way of working, operations, and delivers distinctive patient experiences.
-Hospital websites should reflect that variety.
+As such, hospital websites should reflect that variety.
 Are you a research facility, or do you primarily concentrate on providing care?
 Who are your patients?
 What matters to them?

 Those are some of the questions that need to be answered before you start revamping your current website.
 Use the above examples as an inspiration but also remember to convey the unique personality of your facility, and stick to the number one priority of healthcare websites - user-friendliness.